khuzama98/Web3Distrupt-Workshop/README.md

 # Run script to deploy contracts to a network specified in `hardhat.config.ts`
 npx hardhat run scripts/deploy.ts --network goerli

+# Run script to verify contract to the network they are deployed to
+# - Make sure to update the script with valid addresses and args
+# - Make sure to set api keys of explorer in `.env` file, checkout `.env.example` for example
+npx hardhat run scripts/verify.ts --network goerli

 # Run to clean artifacts, cache etc
 npm run clean
 ```